-Living in a developed country that has a system of order and plentiful resources, shields us of the reality that most of humanity faces.
-It’s not until you travel to a poverty stricken country and witness for yourself, the hunger, violence and disease that signifies a normal life for its inhabitants, that you realize the artificial world in which we live.
+Living in a developed country that has a system of order and plentiful resources shields us from the reality that most of humanity faces.
+It’s not until you travel to a poverty-stricken country and witness the hunger, violence, and disease that signifies life for its inhabitants that you realize the artificial world in which we live.

-While some countries are rich in resources, the income derived from those resources, rarely reaches the poor.
-The inequalities prevalent in these countries include: unclean water, inadequate medical care, deadly viruses and limited education.
-Furthermore, the children in these countries are most affected; oftentimes succumbing to death due to hunger and malnutrition.
+While some countries are rich in resources, the income derived from those resources rarely reaches the poor.
+The inequalities prevalent in these countries include unclean water, inadequate medical care, deadly viruses, and limited education.
+Furthermore, the children in these countries are most affected, many times, succumbing to death due to hunger and malnutrition.

 We have a moral obligation to be more appreciative of the opportunities and resources afforded us while finding ways to give of ourselves for the greater good of humanity.
 “An individual has not started living until he can rise above the narrow confines of his individualistic concerns to the broader concerns of all humanity.”
 Martin Luther King, Jr.